11hameed/DevOps14Winter/README.md

 # DevOps14Winter
-#this repo is for learning purposes
+This repo is for learning purposes